Zheludevaat/Openvoice-pack/README.md

 Helper utilities for MyShell-AI OpenVoice V2.
 The installer script only writes the helper programs and does **not** automatically install Conda, Git, Python or PyTorch.
 Install those requirements manually before using the helpers.

-The installer also drops `long_synth.py`—a helper for long-form voice generation **and copies itself into the chosen directory so you can rerun it later**.
+Use `install_openvoice_full.py` to copy the helper scripts into your desired directory.
+This is the same command run by the **Run Installer** button in `openvoice_ui.py`.
+The script also copies itself so you can rerun it later.
 After installation you can run:

 ```bash
 conda activate openvoice